dfsp-spirit/cpp_geodesics/README.md

   <target> : int >= 0, the target vertex (0-based index).
 Defaults to 100.
 ```

+The most important application in this repo is `geodcircles`.

-### Running a full demo computation on the included demo data
+### Running a full geodcircles demo computation on the included demo data

 This repository contains some down-sampled [demonstartion data](./demo_data/).
 Here is how to run the `geodcircles` application on the demo data (after you have compiled it as explained in the section *Building* above):